ElBell/ElBell.github.io/index.md

 ## Cocktail Compendium

-*(in-progress)*

-A web app for searching and filtering cocktails by ingredients and calorie estimations.
-Uses a MySQL database connected to Spring Boot using Hibernate and a React frontend.
+A web app for searching and filtering cocktails by ingredients.
+Uses React front end with Spring Boot connected to a MySQL database and hosted on Heroku.
 Draws cocktails from an [external API.](https://www.thecocktaildb.com/api.php)

 **[Visit Site](https://cocktail-compendium.herokuapp.com/)**